hritikp00/PythonDeployment/README.md

 # PythonDeployment
-Boto3 SDK to deploy ec2 on AWS and MySQL DB password rotation
+Boto3 library to deploy ec2 on AWS and MySQL DB password rotation